How to keep the cost of car insurance to a minimum

-Enhanced security on a car such as an alarm, an immobiliser or a tracker means it is less likely to be stolen or broken into - this means UK insurance providers are more likely to offer you a cheaper car insurance quote.
+Getting a car alarm, immobiliser or tracker means it’s less likely to be stolen or broken into.
+This means UK insurance providers are more likely to offer you a cheaper car insurance quote.

 Alarms, immobilisers and trackers can all help you to get cheap car insurance cover:

 Fitting a car alarm is a good way to qualify for a cheap car insurance premium.
-Car alarms are a good criminal deterrent to protect your car and valuables like your stereo.
+Car alarms are a criminal deterrent to protect your car and valuables like your stereo.
 Once activated, the alarm will sound if the car is jolted heavily, if the doors are opened or the windows are smashed.
-The latest alarms also come with a pager to alert you if they are activated.
+The latest alarms can also alert you if they are activated.

 An immobiliser is an electronic device which prevents a car from being started until it has been deactivated.
 Although this won't stop a car from being broken into, it may stop it from being stolen.